-Include biographical sketches for persons occupying the key positions, not to exceed two pages in length per person.
+Include biographical sketches for persons occupying the key positions described in Attachment 4 not to exceed two pages in length per person.
 In the event that a biographical sketch is included for an identified individual not yet hired, include a letter of commitment from that person with the biographical sketch.
-If the project director (PD) serves as a PD for other federal awards, please list the federal awards as well as the percent FTE for each respective federal award.
+If the project director served in this position for other federal awards, please list the federal awards as well as the percent FTE for each respective federal award